openstack/cinder/doc/source/configuration/block-storage/policy-personas.rst

 -------------------------

 Now that you know who the personas are, here's what they can do with respect to the policies that are recognized by Cinder.
-Keep in mind that only three of the personas (project-reader, project-member, and system-admin) are implemented in the Xena release.

-NOTE: the columns in () will be deleted; they are here for comparison as the matrix is validated by human beings.

 .. list-table:: Attachments (Microversion 3.27)
    :header-rows: 1